fanf2/kbd/README.md

 Most of the letters and digits are Routed Gothic Wide.
 A few letters are Routed Gothic (non-wide): `R` `S` `B`

-`J` is problematic: Open Gorton has a more authentic glyph shape, but its weights dont match Routed Gothic (regular is too loght; bold is too heavy).
+`J` is problematic: Open Gorton has a more authentically wide glyph shape, but its weights don't match Routed Gothic (regular is too light;
+bold is too heavy).

 Zero is a Scandinavian capital slashed O and the correct 1 is found in Routed Gothic's private use character codes.

-3 is problematic.
+`3` is problematic.
 Again, Open Gorton has a more authentic shape (rounded top instead of angular), but its numerals are too narrow.

 For punctuation, `#$%&@*^~,.;:<>` come from Open Gorton; `"(){}[]` from Routed Gothic Wide, and `-=‵′/|\?!` from Routed Gothic.

-For symmetry I used reversed prime and prime for `‵′` and rotated them slightly to make them more distinct. `|` is a broken bar, `_` is an em-dash, and `-` is an en-dash.
+For symmetry I used reversed prime and prime for `‵′` and rotated them slightly to make them more distinct. `|` is a Beebish broken bar, `_` is drawn using an em-dash, and `-` uses an en-dash.

 I upped the font size a lot for `,.;:^~*`